frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 This means that, in case elements are created both declaratively and dynamically, there have to be, at least, two places with knowledge of how to style such an element.
 The first place is where HTTP response documents are generated and secondly, at the element itself.
 Is this inevitable when an element has to be rendered both declaratively and dynamically?
-Isn't it a definition of a
-*component* that it *combines* technology?

 Moreover, the suggested solution is flawed.
 Suppose we want to change the adopted stylesheets into only `my-fw-avatar`?
 In a declarative context this is easy, you simply change the `shadowrootadoptedstylesheets` attribute.